tiantz17/MolSHAP/README.md

 ### Step2.
 Side-chain decomposition

-Run the following script for side-chain decomposition using auto scarffold:
+Run the following script for side-chain decomposition using auto scaffold:
 ```
 python decompose.py -i ./demo/demo.csv -o ./demo/
 ```

-You may also specify the scarffold in SMILES format with `-c` option:
+You may also specify the scaffold in SMILES format with `-c` option:
 ```
 python decompose.py -i ./demo/demo.csv -c O=C1C\(N[*:5]\)C\([*:4]\)c2c\([*:3]\)nn\([*:2]\)c2N1[*:1] -o ./demo/
 ```
 Note that the special characters (e.g., `(`, `)`) in SMILES should be converted using backslash (e.g., `\(`, `\)`).

-You can modify the scarffold until satisfaction.
+You can modify the scaffold until satisfaction.

 ### Step3.
 Build model